jenny0741/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+An analysis of kickstarter campaigns from different countries was conducted to predict the outcome of a future kickstart campaign.